Aleksa Marković (Canadian soccer): Club career

 Born in Hamilton, Ontario, Markovic began playing in 2015 with Brantford Galaxy in the Canadian Soccer League.
 He later started playing with FK Zemun debuting as senior with one appearance in the 2015–16 Serbian First League.
 Next season he spent on loans, first half at FK Radnički Beograd playing in the Serbian League Belgrade, and second half with FK Brodarac 1947 playing in same league.
 In summer 2017, he was registered for his club, Zemun, which had just had been promoted to the Serbian SuperLiga, and he made his debut in the Serbian highest rank on August 5, 2017, in a game against FK Radnički Niš.

-In 2019, he played in the Bayernliga Süd with Türkspor Augsburg.
+In 2019, he played with Alliance United in League1 Ontario.
+Later that year, he played in the Bayernliga Süd with Türkspor Augsburg.
 He returned to his former club Brantford Galaxy for the 2020 season.
-In late 2020, he signed with FK Zvijezda 09 of the First League of the Republika Srpska, and made his debut on October 11, 2020 against FK Tekstilac Derventa.
+In late 2020, he signed with FK Zvijezda 09 of the First League of the Republika Srpska, and made his debut on October 11, 2020, against FK Tekstilac Derventa.
 After the merger between Hamilton City, and Brantford Galaxy he played with BGH City FC for the 2021 CSL season.
 In late 2021, he played at the college level with Mohawk College.